dmauro/node-jade-compress/README.md

 ### An asynchronous JS/CSS compressor with CoffeeScript and Sass support ###

-Node-jade-compress provides you with jade template filters that allow you to easily concatenate, minify/uglify your scripts and styles without an extra build step, and with support for CoffeeScript and Sass.
+Node-jade-compress provides you with jade template filters that allow you to easily concatenate and minify/uglify your scripts and styles without an extra build step, and with support for CoffeeScript and Sass.

 NOTE: This currently requires sass to be installed to work.
 I'm waiting on a bugfix in the node-sass